White text on a black background reads: "Skillful play. Strong character."

 We work in Rwanda.

-A country defined not by what it has faced, but by how it has responded — with dignity, unity, and self-determination.
-It’s a place where collaborative, community-led action creates real impact.
+A country defined not by what it has faced, but by how it has moved forward — with dignity, unity, and self-determination.
+Collaborative, community-led action creates real impact here.

 You’ll find us in the Southern and Western provinces, as well as in the capital, from a quiet Kigali suburb to the ancient Nyungwe rainforest.

-We’ve worked alongside local communities and organisations for more than a decade.
-These relationships make it possible to reach children in some of Rwanda’s most remote regions.
-We believe potential isn’t limited by geography, and opportunity shouldn’t be either.
+Our close relationships with communities and local organisations make it possible to reach children in some of Rwanda’s most remote areas.

 Kanombe